ExpediaGroup/graphql-kotlin/graphql-kotlin-client/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.expediagroup/graphql-kotlin-client.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.expediagroup%22%20AND%20a:%22graphql-kotlin-client%22)
 [![Javadocs](https://img.shields.io/maven-central/v/com.expediagroup/graphql-kotlin-client.svg?label=javadoc&colorB=brightgreen)](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-client)

-A lightweight typesafe GraphQL HTTP client.
+A lightweight, typesafe GraphQL HTTP client.

-NOTE: While you can use the GraphQL client directly by manually creating your corresponding data model, the most common mode of operation should be through usage of Gradle or Maven plugin and the resulting auto-generated code.
+NOTE: While you can use the GraphQL client directly by manually creating your corresponding data model, the most common mode of operation should be using a Gradle or Maven plugin and running the resulting auto-generated code.

-## Installation
+## Install it

-Using a JVM dependency manager, simply link graphql-kotlin-client to your project.
+Using a JVM dependency manager, link `graphql-kotlin-client` to your project.

 With Maven: